To be eligible for submission to REF 2021, the outputs specified below must be deposited in an open access repository:

 The REF policy defines date of publication as the earliest date that the final version of record is made available, usually on the publisher's website.
 This generally means that the "early online" date, rather than the print publication date, should be taken as the date of publication.

 It is important that the correct version of a manuscript is deposited in PURE.
 This is normally the accepted manuscript as described below.
 This may be augmented with an updated peer-reviewed manuscript.

 Most publishers will not allow the final published version to be deposited (see Journal policies and Article versions for more information).
 If, however, this is permitted and is available within the required timeframe, then the final published version may be deposited instead of, or in addition to, the accepted manuscript.

-It is the author's accepted and final peer-reviewed text, otherwise known as "accepted manuscript", "accepted author manuscript", "author accepted manuscript" (AAM), "final author version" or "post-print" that is normally required for deposit into PURE.
+The version that is usually required for deposit to PURE is the author's accepted and final peer-reviewed text, otherwise known as "accepted manuscript", "accepted author manuscript", "author accepted manuscript" (AAM), "final author version" or "post-print".

 The author's final, accepted manuscript is the one that has been agreed with the editor at point of acceptance.